The government shall consist of three branches: Legislative, Executive, and Judicial.

 After voting, each voter will be given the ability to write a comment (or even a whole dissertation) on why they voted the way they did, or to choose posts that they found most influential in making their decision.
 To prevent these voters from attempting to game the system by suppressing the opinions of or explicitly attacking the other side, they will only be allowed to contribute to their side of the argument (i.e., if they voted “no” they’ll only be able to post in the column of reasons to vote against a proposal, or to choose the posts from that column that they found influential).
 Other voters will be able to use this information to make their own decision, or to evaluate the quality of their matched proxies, an instinctive ability every human has from a young age even when they have little personal expertise in a domain (e.g., see Keil 2010).
 This maximizes the information each direct voter will have access to, while preventing the same type of trolling behavior that has become endemic in all other social media: Unlike them The System is designed to allow The People to make decisions, not to collect eyeballs to sell to advertisers.
 The best social engineering techniques can therefore be used to ensure a civil and efficient debate rather than just using the system to stir up emotions to attract marketable attention.

-Other key features of The System will be:
+Other key features of The System (most of which have already been implemented in the current prototype, available as https://www.proxyfor.me/) will be:

 - A resilient design that is distributed across servers in multiple locations.